biigle/maia/README.md

 1. Run `composer require biigle/maia`.
 2. Install the Python dependencies with `pip install -r requirements.txt`.

-### In your BIIGLE application instance

-1. Add `Biigle\Modules\Maia\MaiaServiceProvider::class` to the `providers` array in `config/app.php`.
+3. Add `Biigle\Modules\Maia\MaiaServiceProvider::class` to the `providers` array in `config/app.php`.
-2. Run `php artisan vendor:publish --tag=public` to publish the public assets of this module.
+4. Run `php artisan vendor:publish --tag=public` to publish the public assets of this module.
-3. Run `docker-compose exec app php artisan migrate` to create the new database tables.
+5. Run `docker-compose exec app php artisan migrate` to create the new database tables.
-4. Configure a storage disk each for the training proposal and annotation candidate patches.
+6. Configure a storage disk each for the training proposal and annotation candidate patches.
 Set the `MAIA_TRAINING_PROPOSAL_STORAGE_DISK` and `MAIA_ANNOTATION_CANDIDATE_STORAGE_DISK` variables in the `.env` file to the name of the respective storage disk.
 Do not use the same disk for both!
 The content of the storage disks should be publicly accessible.
 Example for local disks:
     ```php
     // MAIA_TRAINING_PROPOSAL_STORAGE_DISK
     'maia-tp' => [